Skip to main content

 Subsystems and Constituents of the ERTMS

-The ERTMS system is divided into 2 subsystems: onboard and trackside, as shown in the figure below.
+The ERTMS system is divided into 2 subsystems: on-board (green boxes) and trackside (red boxes), as shown in the figure below.

-The ERTMS components corresponding to the ERTMS subsystem installed on the trackside are:
+The ERTMS components corresponding to the ERTMS subsystem installed are:

 Control Centre

-The Control Centre is the signal box that covers all the routes and trains running in a specific area.
+The Control Centre is not an ERTMS component.
+It is a signal box covering all the routes and trains running in a specific area.
 A Control Centre usually commands several interlockings, comprising one or several railway lines.

 Balise Transmission Module (BTM)